Alectardy98/pcb_FXTal_Rev1/README.md

 For connecting the board to an xwhatsit or other controller, I would recommend [3M 8132/06 100](https://www.digikey.com/en/products/detail/3m/8132-06-100/7809902), which has the correct pitch to connect this pcb to an xwhatsit

-This pcb requires an xwhatsit to function, see [purdeaandrei's open source files](https://github.com/purdeaandrei/SMDModelFController)

 Capacitive pad footprints have been taken dvjs project the mtf-capacitive Other mesurements have been taken by NeonKight and myself from an origonal IBM F XT.
 The key matrix of the PCB is custom, made by myself guided by dvjs and purdeaandrei.